-7.2.1.8.2.1.
+8.2.1.
 Qualifications of Officers

-Officers shall be Members of the Active Medical Staff at the time of nomination and election and must remain Members in good standing during his/her term of office.
+Officers shall be Members of the Active Medical Staff at the time of nomination and election and must remain Members in good standing during his/herthe.member's term of office.

-7.2.2.8.2.2.
+8.2.2.
 Election of Chief of Staff-Elect